Hidigital btc (HDBTC) Price Down 0.2% Over Last 7 Days

-Hidigital btc (HDBTC) traded flat against the U.S. dollar during the 24 hour period ending at 13:00 PM E.T. on June 8th.
-During the last seven days, Hidigital btc has traded down 0.2% against the U.S. dollar.
-One Hidigital btc token can now be bought for approximately $3.49 or 0.00020906 BTC on popular exchanges.
-Hidigital btc has a market capitalization of $7.33 billion and approximately $36,275.18 worth of Hidigital btc was traded on exchanges in the last 24 hours.
+Hidigital btc (HDBTC) traded flat against the U.S. dollar during the 1-day period ending at 23:00 PM E.T. on June 13th.
+One Hidigital btc token can currently be purchased for about $3.49 or 0.00020906 BTC on popular exchanges.
+Hidigital btc has a total market cap of $7.33 billion and approximately $36,275.18 worth of Hidigital btc was traded on exchanges in the last day.
+In the last seven days, Hidigital btc has traded 0.2% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.